sphinx-doc/sphinx/doc/extdev/builderapi.rst

    .. rubric:: Overridable Attributes (extensions)

-   Builder sub-classes can set these attributes to support built-in extensions:
+   Builder sub-classes can set these class attributes to support built-in extensions:

    .. attribute:: supported_linkcode
+      :type: str

       By default, the :mod:`linkcode <sphinx.ext.linkcode>` extension will only inject references for an ``html`` builder.